 The MPO will use this group to promote efficient system management and operation.
-The objectives of focusing on intersection improvements are to reduce the frequency and severity of intersection conficts, mitigate traffic congestion and delay, and improve pedestrian and bicycle safety and access.
+The objectives of focusing on intersection improvements are to reduce the frequency and severity of intersection conflicts, mitigate traffic congestion and delay, and improve pedestrian and bicycle crossing.
 Improvement measures include construction geometric improvements, installing pedestrian crossing islands, providing suitable lighting, installing or upgrading traffic control, etc.